hotel revenue management featured

-Robert G. Cross, the author of the book Revenue Management: Hard-Core Tactics for Market Domination defines revenue management as “the art and science of predicting real-time customer demand at the micromarket level and optimizing the price and availability of product.”
+Robert G. Cross, the author of Revenue Management: Hard-Core Tactics for Market Domination defines revenue management as “the art and science of predicting real-time customer demand at the micromarket level and optimizing the price and availability of product.”

-How hotel revenue management works
+How revenue management works

 Simply, revenue management means predicting consumer behavior to sell the product at an optimal price every day.
 Therefore, the definition of hotel revenue management is straightforward: selling the right room to the right client at the right moment at the right price on the right distribution channel with the best commission efficiency.
 Sometimes revenue management is called yield management, but these terms aren’t interchangeable.